-The shampoo struggle is real, and TODAY Style is here to help you get the best results possible.
-That's why we consulted a crew of experts to answer all of your basic questions, and help debunk the shampoo alternatives out there — like the “no poo” movement and co-washing.
-Consider your shower problems handled.
+The shampoo struggle is real, so Shop TODAY is here to help you get the best results possible from every wash.
+We consulted a crew of experts to answer all of your basic questions, so you can consider your shower problems handled.

 Should you wash your hair every day?

-Shampooing too frequently can also cause actual damage to hair.
-“Washing your hair too often can make the hair dry and brittle and lead to irritation of the scalp,” said Dr. Joshua Zeichner, director of cosmetic and clinical research at Mount Sinai Hospital's department of dermatology.
+Shampooing too frequently can cause actual damage to hair.
+“Washing your hair too often can make the hair dry and brittle and lead to irritation of the scalp,” says Dr. Joshua Zeichner, director of cosmetic and clinical research at Mount Sinai Hospital's department of dermatology, told Shop TODAY.

 Women with sensitive scalps should take extra caution.
-“Exposure to detergents can cause irritation on your scalp," Romanowski said.
+“Exposure to detergents can cause irritation on your scalp," Romanowski tells us.
 "For some people, washing hair too often can lead to rashes and itching."

-Dry, damaged hair also responds well to more infrequent shampooing, according to Romanowski, so you might want to try washing your locks every other day.
-Colored hair should also be washed less often — with a moisturizing, sulfate-free formula — if you want to get the most bang for your buck.
+According to Romanowski, colored hair should also be washed less often — with a moisturizing, sulfate-free formula — if you want to get the most bang for your buck.
 After all, color fades a bit with each shampoo, so you can extend the life of your dye job by only washing every other day or every three days.

 How do I shampoo my hair for the best results?

-And speaking of conditioners, you should always use one after shampooing!
-"If you don't use a conditioner, hair will be more difficult to comb and that could lead to more damage," Romanowski said.
+And don't forget about conditioner!
+"If you don't use a conditioner, hair will be more difficult to comb and that could lead to more damage," Romanowski says.
 "A conditioner will also make your hair look and feel better.
 It is a way to prevent more damage."

 What the heck is the "no-poo" movement?